ocaml/dune/doc/melange.rst

 Let's start by looking at a simple project with Melange and Dune.
 Subsequent sections explain the different concepts used here in further detail.

-First, make sure that the :ref:`dune-project` file specifies at least version 3.8 of the dune language and the Melange extension is enabled:
+First, make sure that the :doc:`/reference/files/dune-project/index` file specifies at least version 3.8 of the dune language and the Melange extension is enabled:

 .. code:: dune